 The report also alleged that state leaders “have created the very conditions that allow corruption to flourish.”

 As a result of that series, the Secretary of the N.C.
 Department of Public Safety commissioned a study to look specifically at how prisons in other states operate, and to see whether some best practices could be implemented in North Carolina.
-Kelly Brownell talks with the authors of the study, Caitlin Saunders and Joel Rosch.
+For the Policy 360 podcast, Kelly Brownell talks with the authors of the study, Caitlin Saunders and Joel Rosch.

 The main issues in N.C. regarding staffing and management